aaBadri/nlp-tf/README.md

 # nlp-tf
-Good codes and examples of the Natural Language Processing in TensorFlow [course](https://www.coursera.org/learn/natural-language-processing-tensorflow) will be here!
+Good codes and examples of the "Natural Language Processing in TensorFlow" [course](https://www.coursera.org/learn/natural-language-processing-tensorflow) will be here!

 All codes of this course is available in the instructor's [repo](https://github.com/lmoroney/dlaicourse/tree/master/TensorFlow%20In%20Practice/Course%203%20-%20NLP)